tarakjoshi/iotproject/README.md

 Code here in this project is just for reference purpose and can be used by adding some of the information in code.

-where in code mentioned below replace with actual value
+where in code mentioned below... replace it with actual value
 ```
 <<region>>
 <<accountno>>